DonutEmperor/telegram-message-process-tool/README.md

 # telegram-message-process-tool
-A Joget process tool that will send message to telegram group
+A Joget process tool that will send message to telegram group once designated activity is perfomed in Joget application